Public consultation on the future of Blue Star House

 Our proposals

-A vibrant new hotel, catering to a diverse range of visitors in a currently under-supplied area
+A vibrant new hotel with 341 rooms, catering to a diverse range of visitors in a currently under-supplied area.

-Flexible co-working space for local businesses including a selection of desk spaces at affordable discounted rates
+Modern flexible workspace for local businesses, including a selection of desk spaces at affordable discounted rates, boosting productivity in the area.

 Why a hotel?